NATO Response Force

 A rotational force

-The NRF is based on a rotational system where Allied nations commit land, air, maritime or Special Operations Forces (SOF) units for a period of 12 months.
+The NRF is based on a rotational system where Allied countries commit land, air, maritime or Special Operations Forces (SOF) units for a period of 12 months.

 The NRF is also open to partner countries, once approved by the North Atlantic Council.